abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 Endofunctors
 ---

 To understand what pointed endofunctors are, we have to first understand what are *endofunctors*, and we already saw some examples of those in the last section.
-Let me explain: from the way the diagrams there looked like, we might get the impression that different type families belong to different categories.
+Let me explain: from the way the diagrams there looked like, we might get the impression that different type universes belong to different categories.

 ![A functor in programming](../10_functors/functor_programming.svg)

-But that is not the case - all type families from a given programming language are actually part of one and the same category - the category of *types*.
+But that is not the case a type system is a category, so all type universes are actually part of one and the same category.

 ![A functor in programming](../10_functors/functor_programming_endo.svg)

-Wait, so this is permitted?
 Yes, these are exactly what we call *endofunctors* i.e. ones that have one and the same category as source and target.

 The identity functor
 ---